 The staff meets regularly as a team and with classroom teachers to collaborate and share best practices.
 Explicit and implicit instruction are presented using a multi-sensory approach.
 Students work with the Resource and Inclusion Team to develop an understanding of their own unique learning styles.
 Building on success, students demonstrate their knowledge through various modalities, such as oral presentations, writing, literature circles, visual arts, and traditional reports.
 The pace depends on the learning style and ability of a student.

 The Resource and Inclusion Center begins to work with children as early as age three.
-Support and services include classroom observations, temporary accommodations and interventions, parent and teacher team meetings, consultations with therapists or evaluators, and assistance developing and implementing accommodations or individual education plans.
-Resource classes are typically offered in lieu of a foreign language class.
-The Center provides tiered instructional support, while teaching study skills and strategies for academic success.
+Support and services include classroom observations, temporary accommodations and interventions, parent and teacher team meetings, consultations with therapists or evaluators, and assistance in developing and implementing accommodations or individual education plans.
+Enrichment classes are typically offered in lieu of a foreign language class.
+The Center provides tiered instructional support while teaching study skills and strategies for academic success.
 The friendly and supportive space is staffed by four experienced educators.

 Mrs. Barbara Brown has her Masters of Arts Degree in Education and Human Development, Special Education certified.
 She works with children in all grades and has been part of the resource inclusion program for 18 years.

 Mrs. Laura Digges is our full-time reading specialist, who assists in all grades, but concentrates her efforts in grades PreK-3 through 4, offering reading differentiation during this critical period of reading development.

 Mrs. Karen Fogleman has taught students in the special education and resource classes for 22 years.
 She holds a Master of Arts Degree in Speech and Language Pathology.